sailfish009/openstructure/modules/io/doc/io.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. function:: LoadSequence(filename, format='auto')

   Load sequence data from disk.
 If format is set to 'auto', the function guesses the filetype based on the extension of the file.
 Files ending in '.fasta', '.aln' will automatically be loaded.

-  For files with non-standard extensions, the format can be set explicitly specifying the 'format' parameter.
+  For files with non-standard extensions, the format can be set explicitly specifying the `format` parameter.

   .. code-block:: python